owncloud/ocis/changelog/unreleased/bugfix-disassociate-users-from-deleted-school.md

-Bugfix: Disassociate users from deleted school.
+Bugfix: Disassociate users from deleted school

 When a school is deleted, users should be disassociated from it.